sujaldev/sujal.dev/content/posts/03-creating-a-window-on-wayland-from-scratch-in-pure-python.md

 The struct module helps convert our python types into a byte stream.
 If you're not sure what the "IHH" format means, refer to the [documentation](https://docs.python.org/3/library/struct.html#byte-order-size-and-alignment) on the struct module.
-We've had to separate handling for each byte order because we're storing `size` and `opcode` separately to make `Header` class more convenient to work with, even though they are represented as a single 32-bit word on the wire.
+We've had to separate the handling for each byte order because we're storing `size` and `opcode` separately, which makes the `Header` class more convenient to work with, even though they are represented as a single 32-bit word on the wire.

 Next we'll add a method to instantiate the `Header` class from bytes received on the wire: